 Insertion point in front of the Section Break with a delete symbol to the left

-Step 4: Because Section 2 was a replica of Section 1 your numbers will remain.
+Step 4: Your numbers will remain because Section 2 was a replica of Section 1.

-Linking the sections to copy the content from the first section into the next is so helpful.
-Once this is done it’s just an easy unlink and then delete to remove the section break that's creating that last unwanted page.
+It’s helpful to link the sections to copy the content from the first section into the next.
+Once this is done, it’s just an easy unlink and then delete to remove the section break that’s creating that last unwanted page.

-Of course, it is a bit tricky but I’m hoping that the steps above have helped.
+Of course, it is a bit tricky, but I hope the above steps have helped.

 Fix # 2 Remove the Header Different First Page option